-In the case of a termination, COC should provide adequate notice of the effective date to the initial PHA to avoid having to return a payment.
+In the case of a termination, the PHA should provide adequate notice of the effective date to the initial PHA to avoid having to return a payment.
 In no event should the receiving PHA fail to notify the initial PHA later than 10 business days following the effective date of the termination of the billing arrangement [HUD-52665; Notice PIH 2016-09].

-If COC elects to deny or terminate assistance for a portable family, COC will notify the initial PHA within 10 business days after the informal review or hearing if the denial or termination is upheld.
-COC will base its denial or termination decision on the policies set forth in Chapter 3 or Chapter 12, respectively.
+If COCthe PHA elects to deny or terminate assistance for a portable family, COCthe PHA will notify the initial PHA within 10 business days after the informal review or hearing if the denial or termination is upheld.
+COCThe PHA will base its denial or termination decision on the policies set forth in Chapter 3 or Chapter 12, respectively.
 The informal review or hearing will be held in accordance with the policies in Chapter 16.
-The receiving PHA will furnish the initial PHA with a copy of the review or hearing decision.
+COCThe receiving PHA will furnish the initial PHA with a copy of the review or hearing decision.